-[†]The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule.
+The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
 Criteria for approval will be developed and applied to ensure that courses are part of a program of study that will enable students to complete a four-year (or three-year accelerated) graduation plan.
 Schools must submit courses to the district committee by Nov.
 1 of the school year prior to scheduled implementation.

-Plan 1B: Traditional Four-Year High School Program 2010-2011
+Plan 1B: Traditional Four-Year High School Program 2011-2012

+Traditional Four -Year High School Program for High School Graduation for Students Entering Grade 9 in 2011

+SUBJECT CREDITS COMMENTS

+English 4

+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

+Science 3 Two of the three credits must have a lab component and one of the three credits must be Biology 1 or its equivalent.

+World History 1

+American History 1

+Economics .5

+American Government .5

+Performing/Fine Arts 1

+НОРЕ 1

-Traditional Four -Year High School Program for High School Graduation for Students Entering High School 2010 CREDITS COMMENTS SUBJECT English 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of Mathematics 4 courses equivalent to Geometry are required.
-Science 3 Two must have lab components.
-World History 1 1 American History .5 Economics .5 American Government 1 Performing/Fine Arts PE(HOPE) and Health 1 Transition from block to traditional 6-8 Any course approved by the School Board of Remainder of required Sarasota County+ that is appropriate for Gr.
-9 or dependent upon above may fulfill an elective credit for graduation credits will be graduation year except study hall and other courses identified as Electives (see school noncredit (NC), Adult Basic Education, and GED counselor) See credit preparation. requirement chart OrOak Park
+Remainder of required credits will be Electives See credit requirement chart At least one course must be an online course (SVA, FLVS, online DE) 10 (Traditional Schedule) Or 12 (Block Schedule) Any course approved by the School Board of Sarasota County+ that is appropriate for Gr.
+9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.

-• Earn passing scores (as defined by the State of Florida) on the FCAT 2.0 reading and math or scores on other assessments that are approved by the State of Florida.
+[•]Earn passing scores (as defined by the State of Florida) on the FCAT 2.0 reading and math or scores on other assessments that are approved by the State of Florida.

-[†]The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
+The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
 Criteria for approval will be developed and applied to ensure that courses are part of a program of study that will enable students to complete a four-year (or three-year accelerated) graduation plan.
 Schools must submit courses to the district committee by Nov.
 1 of the school year prior to scheduled implementation.